smarter-sh/community/committee-steering/governance/annual-reports.md

-# Kubernetes Community Group Annual Reports
+# Smarter Community Group Annual Reports

 This document outlines the process for an annual reporting and communication structure for Special Interest Groups (SIGs), Working Groups (WGs), and Committees.